Hawaii Retirement Savings Program: Honolulu and Maui Employer Compliance Guide – RetirementMandate.com

 Get My Free Compliance Audit →

-From Honolulu’s financial district to Maui’s hotel corridor to Hilo’s small business community, Hawaii Saves is changing what it means to be a compliant employer in Hawaii.
-The good news: federal tax credits under SECURE 2.0 mean many Hawaii employers can launch a retirement benefit that actually competes with major employers — at little to no net cost.
+From Honolulu’s financial district to Maui’s hotel corridor to Hilo’s small business community, the Hawaii Retirement Savings Program is changing what it means to be a compliant employer in Hawaii.
+The good news: federal tax credits under SECURE 2.0 mean many Hawaii employers can launch a retirement benefit that actually competes with major employers — at a dramatically reduced net cost.
 Act now and make the most of this window.
-Get full Hawaii Saves details here.
+Get full the Hawaii Retirement Savings Program details here.

 About the Author